 Had I not made this ice cream, I maybe possibly would have thought basil ice cream sounded strange….too earthy…too herby….too….basil.
 It’s not…none of it.
 I shake my head at basil ice cream judgement.
 I nod my head while I strongly urge you to make this exact recipe…you know, if making ice cream is your thing.
 Don’t let your basil plant sit unattended, un-pruned; and if you don’t have a basil plant, the grocery store has basil for ya.

 Side note: This makes a huge batch of ice cream!
 Halve it if you’re looking for a smaller batch.
 We had leftovers when I made this and we froze them in a Tupperware container.
 The ice cream gets to be frozen solid so when you go to eat the leftovers, make sure you thaw the ice cream at least 10 minutes before attempting to dig in.

 Side note #2: Depending on the size of your ice cream maker, you may have to run two batches of ice cream…this just gives you ample reason to eat ice cream multiple nights in a row.?

 Basil Coconut Ice Cream

-Heat coconut milk and cream on the stove over medium high in a saucepan until hot and barely bubbling (bring to a low boil).
-Add honey and salt; mix to dissolve.
-Add basil leaves, stir and allow them to wilt in the mixture; remove saucepan from heat.
-Pour mixture into a blender and emulsify until completely creamy and no chunks of basil are visible (if this is not possible in your blender you can strain out the basil pieces with a fine wire strainer/colander if you would like or you can leave the basil pieces in the mixture).
-Allow mixture to cool 20 minutes; this allows the flavors to infuse.
-Pour mixture in a large container and refrigerate a few hours until cool.
+- Add all ingredients to a blender and blend until completely creamy and no chunks of basil are visible (if this is not possible in your blender you can strain out the basil pieces with a fine wire strainer/colander if you would like or you can leave the basil pieces in the mixture).